RSS

 space

 How do you make faith part of your family culture?
 Like the old adage says, “it’s more caught than taught.”
 That means making faith part of your everyday life.
 It says in Deut.
 6:6-7, “These commandments that I give you today are to be on your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.”
-If Scripture is a priority in your own life, it will more naturally be a part of your regular interactions with your kids.
+If Scripture is a priority in your own life, it will more naturally be a part of your regular interactions with your family.

 space